leyla-gilgen/leyla-gilgen.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD Candidate in Labor Economics at the [Department of Economics](https://www.vwi.unibe.ch/index_eng.html) at the University of Bern.
+I'm a PhD Candidate in economics at the [Department of Economics](https://www.vwi.unibe.ch/index_eng.html) at the University of Bern.

-Research interests: Concentration, Wage Inequality, Monopsony
+My research interests are in the field of Applied Microeconomics.
+My primary research field is Labor Economics where I focus on concentration, wage inequality and monopsony power of firms.